 If you would like to enhance your garden with native plants, consider plants that grow locally, and flower all year long to support butterflies and other pollinators.
 A good place to start is Calscape.org to learn about native plants and also about planting and care of California native vegetation.

-If you are passionate about gardening like I am, you will find endless opportunities to learn and experiment, all the while supporting wildlife and pollinators.
+If you are passionate about gardening, you will find endless opportunities to learn and experiment with California native plants, all the while supporting wildlife and pollinators.